 Calaverita de azúcar

 This is a large-sized candy made with — you’ve guessed it— sugar.
-Of course, it is also mixed with water and some dyes.
-Fortunately, today we are a little more health conscious and we can find some made with amaranth but it is practically impossible not to buy one to be used as a decoration for our houses and of course it is equally difficult not to taste it a little.
+It is also mixed with water and some dyes.
+Fortunately, today we are a little more health-conscious and we can find some made with amaranth but it is practically impossible not to buy one to be used as a decoration for our houses and of course it is equally difficult not to taste it a little.

 Ingredients (may be modified): powder sugar, vanilla, corn syrup, eggs, cornstarch

 Nutritional information: Calculating the nutritional content of one of these sweets is really hard because it will depend to a large extent on the preparation and on the ingredients.

 Carbohydrates: 36 grams approximately

 Recommendation: They look much more beautiful as an ornament!
 If you can avoid them, do so!
 It is true that we can practically eat any foods we want but to calculate a certain dose of insulin to eat a sweet of this type is a titanic task.